Best Soil Mix for Raised Garden Beds

 Using only cheap bagged garden soil or heavy clay soil can create drainage problems and weak plant growth.

-Another common mistake is making beds too shallow.
-Many vegetables need more root space than people expect.
+Another common mistake is building beds that are too shallow.
+Many vegetables require more root space than people expect.

-Fresh wood chips should also not be used as the main growing layer because they can temporarily reduce available nitrogen in the soil.
+Fresh wood chips should also not be used as the primary growing layer because they can temporarily reduce available nitrogen in the soil.

 Building the right soil mix from the beginning saves money, improves harvests, and makes your raised bed garden much easier to maintain.